Bosnian-Herzegovinian Infantry: Creation

 Infantry formations were first set up in 1882 in each of the four main recruiting districts of Sarajevo, Banja Luka, Tuzla, and Mostar.
 Initially each was composed of one infantry company which was enlarged in subsequent years by a company each.
 By 1889 there were eight independent battalions.
 In 1892 three more battalions were established.
 In 1894 the military administration set up the Bosnian Herzegovinian Infantry Regiment Association (Regimentsverband der Bosnisch-Hercegowinischen Infanterie) in order to integrate them into the rest of the Imperial Austrian army.
 On 1 January 1894 a "Most High Resolution" (Allerhöchste Entschließung) formalised this measure but it proved to be difficult and was not completed until 1897.

 The Field Rifles Battalion (Feldjägerbataillon) was established in 1903.

 Composition

-Immediately prior to the outbreak of World War I the four Bosnian-Herzegovinian infantry regiments numbered 1 thru 4 containing 10,156 men (plus 21,327 reservists) in 12 battalions.
+Immediately prior to the outbreak of World War I the four Bosnian-Herzegovinian infantry regiments numbered 1 through 4 containing 10,156 men (plus 21,327 reservists) in 12 battalions.
 The Field Rifles Battalion comprised 434 serving jägers, with 1,208 reservists.
 In January 1913 31.04% of NCOs and other ranks were Muslims, 39.12% were Serb Orthodox and 25.04% were Roman Catholic.
 The remainder were a mix of Greek Catholics, Jews and Protestants.
 Regardless of religious faith all other ranks wore the fez.